Marcellis/mad-codelabs/docs/level4-task1/level4-task-1.md

 @Dao
 interface ProductDao {

-   @Query("SELECT * FROM product_table")
+    @Query("SELECT * FROM productTable")
     suspend fun getAllProducts(): List<Product>

     @Insert
     suspend fun insertProduct(product: Product)

     @Delete
     suspend fun deleteProduct(product: Product)

-   @Query("DELETE FROM product_table")
+    @Query("DELETE FROM productTable")
     suspend fun deleteAllProducts()

 }
 ```

 In the [DAO](https://developer.android.com/training/data-storage/room/accessing-data.html) (data access object),
 you specify SQL queries and associate them with method calls.
 The compiler checks the SQL and generates queries
-from convenience annotations for common queries, such as @Insert.
+from convenience annotations for common queries, such as `@Insert`.
 The Dao must be an interface or abstract class.

-The methods contain the **suspend** keyword which means that they can’t be run outside a coroutine.
+The methods contain the `suspend` keyword which means that they can’t be run outside a coroutine.
 Which ensures that they won’t be called from the main (ui) thread and cause screen freezes.

 ### Create the Room Database